-More often than not, we can be relatively confident that our 3D printer is well calibrated and ready to print incredibly good looking object at our high quality standards.
+More often than not, we can be relatively confident that our 3D printer is well calibrated and ready to print incredibly good looking objects at our high quality standards.
 Suddenly, we decide to print a new object with a spool of filament that has not been used in a while.
-To our surpise, we notice that the outcome is well below our usual expectaitions.
+To our surprise, we notice that the outcome is well below our usual expectations.

-So, can a spool of filament go bad and loose its properties?
+So, can a spool of filament go bad and lose its properties?
 What are the most probable causes of this problem?

-A spool of filament that has been improperly stored can lose its desired properties because of multiple causes.
-If the filament is not stored in a sealed package with silica gel, it will be prone to absorb moisture.
-Exposure to UV light during prolonged times can turn the filament brittle and prone to breaking.
-The spool can also get tangled if not properly secured to the holes of the spool before storing it.
+If the filament is not stored in a sealed container with silica gel it will absorb moisture which makes it brittle, as does exposure to UV light since it can also turn the filament brittle and prone to breaking, and the spool can also get tangled if not properly secured to the holes of the spool before storing it.